-IN THE EARLY YEARS of the Providence Renaissance, well before the food craze took hold, Eileen Collins & Brandt Heckert started a fledgling business providing up-and-coming restaurants with their homemade desserts.
+IN THE EARLY YEARS of the Providence Renaissance, well before the food craze took hold, former owners Eileen Collins & Brandt Heckert started a fledgling business providing up-and-coming restaurants with their homemade desserts.
 With no formal training beside a shared love of food, an artist’s eye for detail, and a youthful enthusiasm for the work, they persevered.
 Their approach was simple: offer the best quality and deliver it consistently.
 The response was overwhelmingly positive, so in 1983 they opened a small shop and café on historic Federal Hill.

 Get in Touch

 Reviews & Press

 Boston Globe Article Excerpt